-On the tiny artists’ island of Burano near Venice, I was served a first course of shrimp risotto that simply beguiled me.
-As soon as I returned home I set about re-creating this achingly fresh dish.
-Many pounds of rice later, I hit upon a recipe that I believe comes close to the original.–David Leite
+It was on the tiny artists’ island of Burano, near Venice, that I was served that fateful first course of shrimp risotto.
+Put simply, it flat-out beguiled me.
+I set about recreating this achingly fresh dish as soon as I returned home, and many, many pounds of rice and shellfish later, I hit upon a rendition that I believe comes close to its inspiration.

 Shrimp Risotto Recipe